Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 ## Using the GDB Debugger in the Command Line

-The x86 simulation features that works in the Vitis IDE and also works in the command line.
+The x86 simulation features that work in the Vitis IDE and also works on the command line.
 The Vitis IDE provides a GUI-based debug support to control the flow by setting the breakpoints and viewing the intermediate values while executing.
-It is also possible to do the similar debugging for command line projects using the GDB capabilities.
-This section walks through different steps to debug the code using the GDB.
+You can perform similar debugging for command-line projects using the GDB capabilities.
+This section discusses different steps to debug the code using GDB.

-To start with, locate the necessary files to compile and run the simulation as a standalone, and then add the GDB capabilities step-by-step.
+First, locate the necessary files to compile and run the simulation standalone.
+Then add GDB capabilities step-by-step.

-Before beginning, it is expected to set the environment variables as described in [Introduction](../README.md#Introduction).
-Also, it is assumed that you have cloned the git repository.
+Before beginning, set environment variables as described in [Introduction](../README.md#Introduction).
+Also, make sure you have cloned the Git repository.

 ### x86simulation on the Command Line

 1. Go to the ${Tutorial_Directory}/cmd_src, and locate the `Makefile`.
-2. Do `make aie` in the Linux terminal.
+2. Run `make aie` in the Linux terminal.
 This command runs the compilation.
-3. Do `make sim` to simulate the AI Engine graph for the x86sim target.
+3. Run `make sim` to simulate the AI Engine graph for the x86 simulation target.

 ### x86simulation with the GDB

-This topic walks you through running the x86simulator with the GDB.
+This topic explains running x86simulator with GDB.

 1. Running the `x86simulator` with the `--gdb` command line switch breaks immediately before entering `main()` in the `graph.cpp` file.
-This pauses execution before any AI Engine kernels have started because the graph has not been run.
-To exit the GDB, type `quit` or `help` for more commands.
+Execution pauses before any AI Engine kernels start because the graph has not run.
+To exit GDB, type `quit` or `help` for more commands.

-   Now, update the configuration file, `${PROJECT_PATH}/Work/options/x86sim.options`, by changing the `gdb=no` to `gdb=yes`, then do `make sim` or directly issue the command, `x86simulator --gdb`, to launch the x86simulator.
+   Now, update the configuration file, `${PROJECT_PATH}/Work/options/x86sim.options`, by changing the `gdb=no` to `gdb=yes`.
+Then run `make sim` or directly issue the command, `x86simulator --gdb`, to launch the x86simulator.

    ```
    [Thread debugging using libthread_db enabled]